 Students, in consultation with their Kinesiology Interdisciplinary advisor, shall define and describe in writing the specific theme they would like their Interdisciplinary Concentration to be in and select a minimum of 24 units of coursework to fulfill program requirements.
 Courses in kinesiology and those offered by other departments are appropriate and may be applied to this track.
 A minimum of 3 units, and not more than 6 units, in Field Experience (KIN 430) and/or Special Studies (KIN 495) must be taken.
 The proposed study list must be signed by the student and advisor and submitted to the department chair for approval.
 A copy of the signed, approved study list is placed in the student's advising folder.

-Total units in the concentration 25-28 Total units in the major 54-57
+Total units in the concentration 25-28

 Careers